Spencer Overton

-Spencer A. Overton (born August 11, 1968) is an American lawyer, President of the Joint Center for Political and Economic Studies, and law professor at George Washington University Law School.
-He is a leading election law scholar, and is a tenured Professor of Law at George Washington University.
+Spencer A. Overton (born August 11, 1968) is an American lawyer, former president of the Joint Center for Political and Economic Studies, and law professor at George Washington University Law School.
+He is an election law scholar, and is a tenured professor of law at George Washington University.

 Early life and education

 Overton was born in Detroit, Michigan.
 He graduated from Southfield High School.
 He has one sibling, Cynthia A. Overton, a research analyst at the American Institutes for Research.